Introduction to Paint Bucket Tool in Photoshop

 The below image shows the output, and we see the Tolerance value is at 30.

 Step 3: As we go to the Tolerance value at 120, we see how much more does it cover as much as it takes a wide range of pixels in the image below.

 Step 4: The “Blending Mode” option is something that we can use to apply while testing around with different Blending modes that could suit our needs.
 Thus, this helps us to achieve how we can use colors using the Paint Bucket Tool to create a perfect blended background.

 Furthermore, when we have the option “All Layers” selected, it affects the fill color selected in all layers, and if it’s not selected, then the pixels are filled in the currently selected layer.
 When we use the option “Anti-aliasing”, we can have better smooth curves.

 Different Ways of Using the Paint Bucket Tool

 There are ways as to how we go about using the Paint bucket tool, such as:

-- This tool can be used for painting diagrams or image redraws which require adequate information added to a design or publishing website.
+- This tool can be used to paint diagrams or image redraws that require adequate information added to a design or publishing website.